Politics andand poisepoise collidecollide atat Dior AW22 HauteHaute CoutureCouture

 The designs were inspired by her tapestry of the tree of life.
-The set walls were covered in her tapestries of flowers that perfectly complemented the pastoral feeling of the collection.
-The decision to support an artist in a time of war holds special significance with Dior as a fashion house was founded in the aftermath of World War II.
+The set walls were adorned with her tapestries of flowers, which perfectly complemented the pastoral feel of the collection.
+The decision to support an artist in a time of war holds special significance with Dior, as a fashion house was founded in the aftermath of World War II.
 The combination of these two social issues at the AW22 show concludes that one thing was at the heart of this collection: hope.

 Dior AW22 Haute Couture Opening Looks

 The show opened with a selection of muted neutral looks that seemed to emulate a pastoral or prairie-inspired aesthetic.
-The combination of pleated blouses, long skirts and loose flowing silhouettes with the neutral colour palette immediately transported me to a countryside landscape or the world of Anne of Green Gables.
+The combination of pleated blouses, long skirts, and loose, flowing silhouettes, paired with a neutral colour palette, immediately transported me to a countryside landscape.
+Or the world of Anne of Green Gables.
 My favourite look from this folk-inspired subsection was the fourth.
-It was a delicate folky-style dress in a muted green/grey.
+It was a delicate, folky-style dress in a muted green and grey.

 The dress bodice featured pleats with vertical weaving around the waist.
 The free-flowing pleats of the skirt certainly took centre stage.
 The folk-inspired dress was paired perfectly with lace-up boots inspired by the Victorian era.